Paranormal Activity Spurred by Boat Catastrophe

 TV Show Uncovers Ghosts at a Nightclub

-*As an interesting side note, the armory site would later become Harpo Studios (Oprah Winfrey’s multimedia production company).
+*An interesting side note: The armory location would later become the home of Harpo Studios (Oprah Winfrey’s multimedia production company).

-**The author couldn’t locate additional accounts of shipboard haunting after the Navy took over the Eastland (renamed Wickland).
+**The author couldn’t locate additional accounts of shipboard haunting after the Navy took over the Eastland (renamed U.S.S Wilmette).
 However, numerous books on the S.S.
 Eastland disaster exist.
 Perhaps one of them reveals stories of subsequent haunting.